kotajacob/calendar/README.md

 Up-to-date sources can be found at https://git.sr.ht/~kota/calendar/

 # License
-GNU GPL version 3 or later, see LICENSE.
+GNU GPL version 3 only, see LICENSE.